Pregnancy SmartSiteTM

 For treatment to be successful, it must be started early.
 The child's family also needs to be involved.
 Parents can learn techniques to help manage their child's problem behavior.

-In cases of abuse, the child may need to be removed from the family and placed in a less chaotic home.
-Treatment with medicines or talk therapy may be used for depression and attention-deficit disorder.
+In cases of abuse, the child may need to be removed from the family and placed in a less chaotic or damaging home.
+Treatment with medicines or therapy may be used for symptoms of conduct disorder, depression, attention-deficit disorder, or other diagnosed conditions.

 Children who are diagnosed and treated early usually overcome their behavioral problems.